JuliaJLee/Forecasting_US_Election_2024/README.md

 ## Statement on LLM usage

-Aspects of the "Idealized Methodology" appendix were written with the help of LLMs.
+Aspects of the "Idealized Methodology" appendix were written with the help of LLMs (ChatGPT-4o).
 The full chat history can be found in the `plan/llm_usage` directory.